 I therefore love to add something a little more to my fruit salads, especially for the kids and for those who have a bit of a sweet tooth.
 Aiming for a yellow and orange coloured dessert fruit salad, this passionfruit recipe was such an easy one to create.
 And tangelos were in season so I couldn’t resist adding this to the mix instead of just the everyday oranges.

-How to Make Passionfruit and Kiwi Salad with Tangelo Granita
+How to Make Gold Kiwi Salad with Tangelo Granita

 How to Make Granita